Bill Downs: Resignation

 Following his replacement at the Rome bureau, the one assignment he said that he truly enjoyed after World War II, Downs felt his role at CBS had diminished.
 After holding out for years, he had finally come to accept that television would replace radio as the dominant broadcast news medium.
 Other staff members at CBS also took years to give up on radio, the most significant being CBS chief executive William S. Paley, one of the medium's strongest defenders.
 However, by 1953 Paley had fully embraced television as it became increasingly profitable.

-Downs' career prospects gradually dwindled after years of relative prominence as a Murrow Boy.
+Downs's career prospects gradually dwindled after years of relative prominence as a Murrow Boy.
 New management in New York believed his gruff voice was a poor fit for radio and that his looks were not suited for television.
 Despite this, he made sporadic televised appearances on See It Now and served as the occasional co-host of the Longines Chronoscope along with Edward P. Morgan, where they interviewed Eleanor Roosevelt in 1953.
 In 1957 he was made the anchor of a daily five-minute radio news summary, which he believed was a demotion, and felt overworked and underappreciated by the organization.

 Downs soon lost the radio show and grew increasingly frustrated and bitter with management.
 His new boss Howard K. Smith said that he "was so apoplectic all the time, I found it hard to get along with him...It got to the point where I gave up on him.
 I didn't see him anymore."
 New York no longer wanted him to appear on radio and television.
 He was allowed to report on the State Department, but only if Smith read the reports on air for him, which Downs considered the "ultimate insult."
 It marked an overarching paradigm shift at the network.
 The Murrow Boys had been the first reporters to achieve fame in broadcast journalism.
 However, according to David Schoenbrun, by the 1960s the era of the Murrow Boys "freewheeling, making all the decisions, had definitely come to a close," and that challenging management "had become a cardinal sin that would not be tolerated."
 These issues preceded the departures of Murrow, Smith, and ultimately Downs himself.
 He later wrote in a letter to Eric Sevareid: "At least I can shout to the world this—I'm my own midget.
 The mistakes will be my mistakes—the failures will have my fiat—the successes, if any or none, will not be subject to people who worry about thick lenses, long noses, or advertising agency or affiliate bias."

 He ultimately resigned as State Department correspondent for CBS in March 1962 during a shakeup that also saw the replacement of Douglas Edwards with Walter Cronkite as the anchor of CBS Evening News.
 Downs publicly stated that the departure was amicable, but hinted at his dissatisfaction with recent developments at the organization.
 One of his final major assignments for CBS was aboard the to cover the John Glenn orbital spaceflight mission on February 20, 1962.